At least three people were wounded in gun violence Tuesday across Chicago, including a 67-year-old shot in the head in the Chicago Lawn neighborhood.

-In the first reported shooting, a man was shot in both of his legs in the Englewood neighborhood on the South Side.
+Before noon, a man was shot while shoveling snow in the Scottsdale neighborhood on the Southwest Side.

-He was taken in serious condition to the University of Chicago Medical Center, police said.
+He was taken in critical condition to the University of Chicago Medical Center with three gunshots to the abdomen and one to the shoulder, police said.
+The shooter, who the victim knew beforehand, is not in custody.